ajsmit/Basic_stats/_out/01-intro.md

 ## Style and code conventions

 Early on, develop the habit of unambiguous and consistent style and formatting when writing your code, or anything else for that matter.
 Pay attention to detail and be pedantic.
 This will benefit your scientific writing in general.
 Although many R commands rely on precisely formatted statements (code blocks), style can nevertheless to *some extent* have a personal flavour to it.
 The key is *consistency*.
 In this book we use certain conventions to improve readability.
-We use a consistent set of conventions to refer to code, and in particular to typed commands and package names.
+We also use a consistent set of conventions to refer to code, and in particular to typed commands and package names.

   * Package names are shown in a bold font over a grey box, *e.g.* __`tidyr`__.
   * Functions are shown in normal font followed by parentheses and also over a grey box , *e.g.* `plot()`, or `summary()`.